James Berry

 Court of Protection / Medical Treatment

-James appears in ‘best interests’ cases concerning children and adults who lack capacity in the Family Division and the Court of Protection.
-His particular focus is serious medical treatment cases and he has appeared in a number of urgent out of hours applications concerning religious and ethical objections to treatment, needle phobias, and withdrawal of treatment.
-He has appeared in numerous cases in the Court of Protection, including obtaining first order preventing identification of a protected party on Twitter and Facebook.
+His particular focus is serious medical treatment cases and he has appeared in a number of urgent applications, including out of hours, concerning religious and ethical objections to treatment, needle phobias, and the withholding or withdrawal of life sustaining treatment.

 healthcare